Causes of Reading and Spelling Problems and The Solutions!

 • First three years of formal schooling– During this time, the brain is rapidly firing, wiring, and interconnecting its literacy centers, especially on the left side of the brain–the area responsible for language, including speech sounds, letter symbols, reading, and writing.

-• By the 4th grade– By this time, the brains of most children who have had reading and writing instruction have formed strong interconnections (called neural networks) for reading and writing.
-For normal readers, these networks generally run in the “background” without much conscious effort, freeing the brain for other cognitive functions.
+• By 4th grade, the brains of most children who have received reading and writing instruction have formed strong interconnections (neural networks) among oral language, reading, and writing.
+For normal readers, these networks generally run in the background without much conscious effort, freeing the brain for other cognitive functions.

 Neuroscience Finds Two Main Reading and Writing Disorder Patterns

-If your child is a struggling reader, speller, or writer consider working with one of our literacy experts to get your child where he/she should be in just a few months.
+If your child is a struggling reader, speller, or writer, consider working with one of our literacy experts to help your child reach expected levels in just a few months.
 See this video for more information.

 Improve Your Child’s Reading